|Home English Facebook Donate|

 But what about scriptural harmony?
 Can one find the scriptural meaning of "interest" to be "surplus"?

-1. The FIRST passage of scripture is D&C 119:5, which is the next verse:
+1. The first passage of scripture is D&C 119:5, which is the next verse (emphasis added):

-2. The SECOND passage of scripture comes from the Joseph Smith Translation (JST) of the Bible.
+2. The second passage of scripture comes from the Joseph Smith Translation (JST) of the Bible.
 Smith and Rigdon also produced the JST.
 It is mostly in Rigdon's handwriting.
+JST Genesis 14:39. (emphasis added)

 This passage of scripture from the JST is not a mere relic of early Mormonism.
-The passage can be found in the Quadruple Combination, on page 798, after the Bible Dictionary, in the section JOSEPH SMITH TRANSLATION.
-Although the church avoids several of Smith's translations in the JOSEPH SMITH TRANSLATION, the church has included this one in its official and current book of scripture as authoritative commentary.
+The passage can be found in the current scriptures in the section Joseph Smith Translation.
+Although the Church avoids several of Smith's translations in the Joseph Smith Translation, they have included this one as authoritative commentary.

 On March 19, 1970, the First Presidency sent a letter to presidents of stakes and missions, bishops of wards, and presidents of branches in answer to the question, What is a proper tithe?